...

 Semi-privacy fences strike a balance between privacy and openness.
 The spaced pickets or decorative latticework allow some light and air through while still offering a degree of seclusion.
 They generally cost between $20 and $50 per linear foot.

-Popular Vinyl Fence Styles & Prices
+Popular Vinyl Fence Styles & Their Costs

 Vinyl fencing comes in a variety of styles to suit different needs and looks.
 Let’s explore some popular options and their typical price ranges in Ontario.
 Remember, these prices are estimates and can change based on material quality, customizations, and your location.
 For the most accurate pricing, always get a personalized quote from a reputable fencing contractor like A G Vinyl Fencing.